taylortempleton/64bit_CAM/README.md

 ## Design Description
-* CAMs are notable for allowing search of memory contents within a single clock cycle, specifying only search data. ("Is data 0x4a stored anywhere in memory?"
+* CAMs are notable in that they allow search of memory contents, within a single clock cycle, specifying only search data. ("Is data 0x4A stored anywhere in memory?"
 "Yes, it is stored at address 2.")
-The design needed to 1) write given test values to a given address and 2) return the correct memory address and a 'found' signal when searching for data stored in memory.
+The design must 1) write given test values to a given address and 2) return the correct memory address and a 'found' signal when searching for data stored in memory.
 * Subunits
     * Bitcell: Unit cell storing data, created from cross coupled inverters.
 The team selected a 10T NOR type bit cell, as described in Pagiamtzis et. al. 2006.
     * Row Decoder: Needed to decode the 3-bit write address to one of 8 row addresses.
 Dynamic NOR decoder.